Hurricane Kay (2022): California

 Abundant moisture associated with the remnants of Kay led to scattered showers and thunderstorms in the Southwestern United States, particularly in California.
 Rainfall totals varied across the regions, with Mt.
 Laguna recording the highest rainfall amount of around 5 in.
 In Imperial County, California, falling boulders created traffic along an area of I-8.
 Los Angeles set records for both a daily rainfall of 0.2 in as well as a daily heat record of 102 F as Kay moved through on September 9.
 Localized flooding in Death Valley National Park covered several roads, including a 6 mi stretch of road in Badwater Basin.
 A section of Route 190 was washed out near Towne Pass.
 A bus became stuck in softened sand near this location, briefly stranding motorists.
 A Major League Baseball game between the San Diego Padres and the Los Angeles Dodgers was delayed due to the rain.

-The rainfall was beneficial to crews in Riverside County, California, battling the Fairview Fire, as it mitigated some of the threat posed by the high winds and dry conditions.
+The rainfall was beneficial to crews battling the Fairview Fire in Riverside County: the wildfire had burned more than 25000 acre and had led to the evacuation of nearly 24,000 people, prompted by the fear that the storm's 70 mph winds would spread the fire.
+Instead, rain and increased humidity allowed crews to increase containment of the fire from 5% to 40%.
 This mitigated the risk to an estimated 18,000 homes.

 On September 12, mudflows affected several communities in the San Bernardino Mountains.
 A total of 2.4 in of rain fell within an hour over burn scars from the Apple and El Dorado fires.
 A series of flows impacted multiple valleys in Forest Falls, resulting in a cascade of water, mud, and debris.
 Initial evacuation orders were rescinded as travel became impossible.
 One person was killed when her home was crushed by debris.
 A team of 120 personnel from various rescue departments were dispatched to search through mud piled 6 ft deep for the killed person for several days.
 Heavy machinery and cadaver dogs were used throughout the search.
 A total of six homes were destroyed in Forest Falls, two in Oak Glen, 22 other homes were otherwise damaged, and one business was severely damaged.
 Approximately 3,000 people were affected in the region.

 Powerful winds accompanied the storm's rainfall, particularly in San Diego County, reaching a maximum of 109 mph at Cuyamaca Peak.
 Power outages affected tens of thousands across the Los Angeles Metro, though these generally lasted only a few hours.
 Gale and surf warnings covered the southwestern counties of California, with officials in Long Beach providing sandbags to residents.
 Temporary berms were constructed in Alamitos Beach to protect coastal homes.
 Severe beach erosion occurred in Southern California, with some coasts in the Los Angeles area losing 5 ft of sand vertically.

 On September 16, California Governor Gavin Newsom declared a state of emergency for Imperial, Inyo, Los Angeles, Riverside, and San Bernardino counties owing to damage caused by Kay.